 - Booking.com | Agoda

 Once the epicentre of Taipei’s hotel industry, Zhongshan District has, in recent years, fallen out of favour for the swanky modern hotels of Xinyi.
-There’s still a huge contingent of accommodations hanging out here though including the highest concentration of luxury hotels in the city.
+There’s still a huge contingent of accommodations hanging out in this area though including the highest concentration of luxury hotels in the city.

 I’d recommend staying in Zhongshan to anyone looking for a classic Taipei luxury experience in a more traditional neighbourhood.
-While Zhongshan lacks the polished look of the glitzy commercial district of Xinyi where most of the other top luxury hotels in Taipei chill out, the older architecture and more local residential feeling of Zhongshan will give you a different appreciation of the city if you choose to stay here.
+While Zhongshan lacks the polished look of the glitzy commercial district of Xinyi where most of the other top luxury hotels in Taipei chill out, the older architecture and more local residential feeling of the Zhongshan area will give you a different appreciation of the city if you choose to stay here.

 Attractions in Zhongshan: Dajia Riverside Park, Taipei Fine Arts Museum, Taipei Story House, Museum of Contemporary Art Taipei, Xingtian Temple, Martyr’s Shrine, Shuangcheng Street Night Market